- Health and Human Services

 COVID-19 Testing and Prevention

-If you are at higher risk for serious illness from COVID-19, it is important to for you take precautions to protect yourself such as:
+If you are at higher risk for serious illness from COVID-19, it is important to take precautions to protect yourself such as:

 - Avoiding close contact with people who are sick and stay away from large gatherings and crowds.